braiddynamics/qbd-portal/docs/01-foundations/01-ontology.md

 :::note[**The Task Space**]

 Limiting dynamics to the bare minimum allows the system simply to make or break a link.
-This symmetry reveals itself as a vital feature of the theory, as it ensures the universe is not structurally biased by its own mechanics toward either infinite density or total emptiness.
-We have ensured that the machinery of the universe is neutral, allowing the outcome to be determined by the interaction of the parts rather than the design of the tools.
+This symmetry reveals itself as a vital feature of the theory because it ensures the universe is not structurally biased by its own mechanics toward either infinite density or total emptiness.
+We have ensured that the machinery of the universe is neutral.
+This allows the outcome to be determined by the interaction of the parts rather than the design of the tools.
+This neutrality is essential.
+If the laws of physics were biased toward creation, the universe would explode instantly.
+If they were biased toward destruction, it would vanish.

-Structures can be built and dissolved with equal facility, allowing the system to explore its configuration space freely.
+Structures can be built and dissolved with equal facility.
+This allows the system to explore its configuration space freely.
 This neutrality guarantees that any order that eventually emerges does so because of the thermodynamic rules of selection, not because the kinematic machinery was predisposed to produce it.
-With the object defined and the tools for modification established, we must now identify the specific shapes these tools are capable of creating.
+By restricting the universe to these two operations, we establish a conservation of possibility.
+Nothing is created that cannot be destroyed, and nothing is destroyed that cannot be recreated.
+This balance allows for a dynamic equilibrium to eventually form.
+It creates a state of flux that mimics the stability of matter.

+This kinematic freedom is necessary but insufficient.
+While the ability to add and delete edges provides the vocabulary of change, it does not provide the grammar.
+A universe that can do anything at random will likely do nothing coherent.
+We have defined the verbs of our physical language, which are the creation and destruction of relations.
+However, we have not yet defined the sentences.
+We need to understand the vocabulary of shapes that these simple additions and deletions can form.
+We need to know which of those shapes represent valid physical structures versus mathematical noise.
+We turn now to the definition of the fundamental topological structures.
 :::

 -----